 understand which “risks” can and should be covered;

-understand what can be done to prepare for personal and economic “shocks”; and
+understand what can be done to prepare for personal and economic “shocks”

-understand how much you can and should save for your future.
+understand how much you should save for your future and how much you can safely spend in retirement.

 Although facing life’s uncertainty is not always comfortable, the good news is that we are all much stronger and more resilient than we know.
 We do survive life’s unexpected challenges, we adapt to change, and we are usually better people because of it.